jrodewig/wanderahead.github.io/_posts/2025-04-11-must-see-attractions-in-outer-banks-this-summer.md

 Elizabeth II, a replica 16th-century ship, to learn how sailors navigated without wheels and managed early New World voyages.
 On this 25-acre island, watch a blacksmith at work, try woodworking, or don 1500s-style armor.
-Hear Native American stories, explore the indoor museum’s interactive exhibits, and catch a film on the Roanoke voyages.
-It’s a smart way to blend fun with a history lesson.
+Hear Native American stories, explore the indoor museum's interactive exhibits, and catch a film on the Roanoke voyages.
+It's a smart way to blend fun with a history lesson.

 ## The Elizabethan Gardens